cube-drone/rt0/players-guide/src/player/injuries.md

  an [Eddy](./arcana/eddy.md).
 Eddy is a low-impact temporary player character designed for just such an occasion!

  If the player would like to continue, with a new Player Character, they must choose a new Major Arcana.

  A pod containing their player is _shot on to the moon_.
-If a NPC with their same arcana exists, the NPC is fated to die within the fortnight.
+If a NPC matching their arcana exists, that NPC is fated to die within the fortnight.